 Son was subjected to chants of 'DVD' and 'he's selling three for a fiver' by travelling Millwall fans

-Racist chants directed towards South Korean international Son Heung-min was heard during English football team Millwall’s 6-0 defeat over the weekend to Tottenham Hotspur during their FA cup quarter final tie.
+Racist chants directed towards South Korean international Son Heung-min were heard during English football team Millwall’s 6-0 defeat over the weekend to Tottenham Hotspur during their FA cup quarter final tie.

 The South Korean international Son was subjected to chants of ‘DVD’ and ‘he’s selling three for a fiver’ by a section of the travelling Millwall support at White Hart Lane.